pesohs/DVWA-Brute-Force-Example/README.md

 # Brute-Force-Login-Script
 A web login brute force script made through the Python 101 for Ethical Hacking course at TCM Academy.

+*LEGAL DISCLAIMER:*
+- Use this script only on systems you own or have explicit permission to test.
+Unauthorized brute‑forcing is illegal and unethical.
+This repository is for educational and lab‑use only.

+*Note:*
+- This repo does not include any password wordlists.
+You must supply your own top-100.txt or custom list.

 This is a simple web login brute‑force script I built while going through the Python 101 course on TCM Academy.
 The goal of this project was to understand how brute forcing works at a basic level such as sending repeated requests, checking server responses, and automating login attempts.

 I decided to test the script on the DVWA(Damn Vulnerable Web Application) brute force module which is intentionally designed for training and legal practice.